Understanding Mexico Lifestyle and Cost Of Living Choices

-Level D: Houses or apartments rented in this level are likely to be rather primitive by American standards.
-They will not have air-conditioning, and kitchens and bathrooms will be “spartan.”
-But, if your landlord uses ground water, the only water expense you will have is for bottled drinking water, and your other utilities will be negligible to low, unless you’re a gourmet cook and in the cocina cooking all the time (which could raise your gas expense to $20 per month).
+Level D: Monthly Budget $1400-$1650 USD: Houses or apartments rented in this level are likely to be rather modest by American standards.
+They will likely not have air-conditioning, and kitchens and bathrooms will be “spartan.”
+The only water expense you will have is for bottled drinking water, if with city water services it will add about $10 per month.
+Remaining utilities will be negligible to low, unless you’re a gourmet cook and in the kitchen cooking all the time (which could raise your gas expense to $20 per month).
 This level assumes the use of public transportation, minimal entertainment/travel expense and, at most, hired help for only 4 hours each week (maid or gardener).
 The Allowance for savings/medical/unexpected expenses (“Allowance”) is between 40-52% of living expenses based on the assumption that no health insurance is carried, and that the “allowance” will be used to cover medical costs.

-Level C: In this level, one or two of your bedrooms may have air-conditioners and your bathroom(s) will likely be more modern, but the kitchen will probably have “open” shelving (no cabinets) and a single “tub” sink.
+Level C Monthly Budget $2000-$2650 USD : In this level, one or two of your bedrooms may have air-conditioners and your bathroom(s) will likely be more modern, but the kitchen will probably have “open” shelving (no cabinets) and a single “tub” sink.
 Again, it’s easy to keep utilities to a minimum with a modicum of attention – use the hot water heater and air-conditioners only when necessary, keep lights and appliances turned off unless being used.
 In the mid-to-high level of “C,” it would be possible to have and use an automobile of your own provided you are not prone to day-trips several times a week.
-You can afford a maid, or gardner (or both), once or twice a week, and the Allowance percent is based upon an assumption of no health insurance or major medical only, and runs from 27-35% of income.
+You can afford a maid, or gardener (or both), once or twice a week, and the Allowance percent is based upon an assumption of no health insurance or major medical only, and is estimated from 27-35% of income.

-Level B: Things loosen up at this level.
-Your two-three bedroom house/condo will definitely have a/c in the bedrooms, and possibly (but, not probably) in common areas, too.
+Level B Monthly Budget $2800-$3400 USD: Things loosen up at this level.
+Your two-three bedroom house/condo will definitely have AC in the bedrooms, and in common areas, too.
 Your bathroom(s) will be modern and large, and the kitchen will likely have some cabinets and a modern sink.
 Utilities naturally rise in this environment, but with judicious use can still be kept low.
 Expenses for an automobile are covered in this lifestyle level (although, public transportation can be used, too, to help mitigate the expense).
 Hired help is covered for several times a week.
 And, some medical insurance is assumed at this level, so the Allowance percentage goes down to 23-27%.
 There is a more generous allowance for entertainment and travel here, too.

 The A to D Mexico budget model makes the following assumptions: